intel/intel-xpu-backend-for-triton/README.md

 # Setup Guide

 Intel® XPU Backend for Triton\* serves as a backend for [OpenAI Triton](https://github.com/openai/triton).
-There are two Options for installation.
+There are two Options for installation: Install from whl package or build from the source.
+Please follow either option for setup.

 ## Prerequisites